-REC 120 Recreational Team Sports (2)
+REC 120 Recreational Team Sports (2) 2 hours lecture

 The planning, organizing, of team sports designed to serve the interest of all people in a recreational setting.
 The course is designed to provide the methods and organization for group instruction in team sports including softball, soccer, touch football, volleyball, and basketball.